FenixAlliance/ABS.Docs/Web-Development/Blazor-Pages/Event-Handling.md

 }
 ```

-In the following example, UpdateHeading:
+In the following example, `UpdateHeading`:

 - Is called asynchronously when the button is selected.
 - Waits two seconds before updating the heading.